freelawproject/courtlistener-disclosure-extractor/README.md

 Deployment to Docker
 ====================

-1. Update version number in hooks/version.txt
+1. Update DOCKER_TAG in hooks/post_push

 2. Commit to master